 Absolutely!
 Our Infrared Sauna accommodates up to 3 people, and we charge individually, per person using the sauna.

 The beneficial side effects may include: stimulation of the immune system, cardiovascular conditioning, weight loss, calorie expenditure, pain relief, cellulite reduction, decrease in stress levels and excretion of heavy metals.
-Not bad for just sitting in a sauna!!

 Going to the spa shouldn’t be stressful.
 So why worry?
 Here are some basic rules of spa etiquette.
 Reading these basics will help you know what to expect and help you feel more at ease so that you can comfortably enter our serene atmosphere.